SriramaSharma/secure-bitcoin-wallet/README.md

-# Secure Bitcoin Wallet on LinuxONE (Monolithic Multistage)
+# Secure Bitcoin Wallet on LinuxONE

 This branch creates a monolithic container with a multistage Dockerfile to package a Web Frontend and an Electrum Bitcoin Client in a single container, using [Electrum 3.3.6](https://github.com/spesmilo/electrum/tree/3.3.6).

 ## Electrum Bitcoin Client with Web Frontend

-Secure Bitcoin Wallet is a Dockernized version of [Electrum Bitcoin Client](/electrum) with a [Web frontend](/laravel-electrum) to run on [IBM LinuxONE](https://developer.ibm.com/linuxone/), as shown in the following block diagram.
+Secure Bitcoin Wallet is a Dockernized version of Electrum Bitcoin Client with a Web frontend to run on [IBM LinuxONE](https://developer.ibm.com/linuxone/), as shown in the following block diagram.
-The [Electrum Bitcoin Client](/electrum), a modified version of [Electrum](https://github.com/spesmilo/electrum), runs as a JSON RPC server to maintain a bitcoin wallet by interacting with the bitcoin network.
+The Electrum Bitcoin Client, a modified version of [Electrum](https://github.com/spesmilo/electrum), runs as a JSON RPC server to maintain a bitcoin wallet by interacting with the bitcoin network.
 It can optionally encrypt/decrypt a wallet file using an [EP11 crypto server](https://www.ibm.com/support/knowledgecenter/en/linuxonibm/com.ibm.linux.z.lxce/lxce_stack.html) (zHSM) to protect the encryption key.
-The [Electrum frontend](/laravel-electrum), a modified version of [Electrum for Laravel 5.4+](https://github.com/AraneaDev/laravel-electrum), runs as a Web frontend to interact with bitcoin users via a Web browser.
+The Web frontend, a modified version of [Electrum for Laravel 5.4+](https://github.com/AraneaDev/laravel-electrum), runs as a frontend to interact with a Web browser.
-It runs on [Laravel](https://laravel.com/), an emerging application framework written in PHP taking advantage of NodeJS for client-side rendering.
+It runs on [Laravel](https://laravel.com/), an application framework written in PHP taking advantage of NodeJS for client-side rendering.
-In this monolithic version, these two componets are configured to run in a single Docker container on x86 or in a single Hyper Protect Virtual Server on a
-LinuxONE Secure Service Container (SSC).
+These two componets are configured to run in a single Docker container on x86 or in a single Hyper Protect Virtual Server on a LinuxONE Secure Service Container (SSC).

 ![A blockdiagram](https://github.com/IBM/secure-bitcoin-wallet/blob/images/images/blockdiagram-monolithic.png)*Block Diagram*